Brad Pitt ‘Affair, Drug’ Rumors Revealed In New Documentary [Report]

 There is also talk about a segment on Brad Pitt and Angelina Jolie’s custody battle, which has been raging on for months now.
 However, as most people are aware, Pitt and Jolie recently requested that the judge presiding over their case keep all of their documents under lock and key.
 Obtaining any of that information will undoubtedly be difficult for this reason.

 Brad Pitt and Angelina Jolie likely have nothing to do with this documentary despite the fact that their lives are the central focus.
-It is entirely possible that the information presented will be exaggerated for television or that some of the points made will be subjective but fans are still incredibly curious to get this inside look.
+It is entirely possible that the information presented will be exaggerated for television or that some of the points made will be subjective, but fans are still incredibly curious to get this inside look.

 Perhaps the idea of having the aforementioned never-before-seen interview segments as part of the documentary will give it some sort of credibility.